-- 1. Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 2.
-Instruct the TS to transmit MSDU1-MSDU5 to the DUT. - 3.
+- 1. Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 2.
+Instruct the TS to transmit MSDU1-MSDU5 to STA-E. - 3.
 For each received MPDU, read the value of the PN replay counter field. - 4.
 Observe transmissions from the DUT.